 Are you a physician thinking about accepting an employment relationship?
 Discover how to evaluate contractual arrangements so you can achieve and protect your best interests.
-Before you sign an employment agreement, be sure to read this information-packed guide written by a seasoned attorney and discounted for TMA members.
+Before you sign an employment agreement, be sure to read this information-packed guide written by a seasoned attorney and free for TMA members.

-If you are interested in applying for the 2021-22 TMA-RFS EC position submit a headshot, two-page CV, and brief letter of intent to the section coordinator.
+To apply, submit a headshot, two-page CV, and brief letter of intent to the section coordinator.

 Residents and fellows, tap into TMA education and professional development programs to learn about everything from medical records management to marketing.
 No matter how you choose to practice, be sure to access free TMA resources for personal and professional growth.